-To follow this guide, SSH must be enabled on both the destination and source server ( Shared Hosting may not always allow this)
+Before you begin, you must make sure SSH is enabled on both the destination and source server (Shared Hosting may not always allow this).

-It is best to use ssh-copy-id which will simplify the process if you need to access the server in the future.
-If it is not installed on your machine, run brew install ssh-copy-id.
-You can skip this step and use the password directly.
+- Now let’s fire up ssh-copy-id which will simplify the process if you need to access the server in the future.

 $ ssh-copy-id USERNAME@IPADDRESS